Akshitcode/Basic_-Banking_App/README.md

 Database used: SQLite

-The user database contains the bank accountn details of 10 users and we perform trasactions between the users.
+The user database contains the bank account details of 10 users and we perform trasactions between the users.
 And also the history of transactions are stored in transaction database and displayed to users.